Botswana entry requirements for Netherlands passport holders

 Must be valid for the duration of your stay

 Your passport needs to be valid for at least the length of your stay in Botswana.
-Immigration at Sir Seretse Khama Airport checks this at the counter — they won't let you through if your passport expires before you leave.
+Airlines check this at check-in — if your passport expires before you leave, you will be denied boarding.

 Required